mattbeicke/swen-project/docs/DesignDoc.md

 ### Model Tier

-Manager: A manager adds and removes needs from their cupboard.<br>
+Manager: A manager adds and removes needs from the cupboard.<br>
 Need: A need is some item that a manager needs funded.<br>
+CompletedNeed: A Need that was fulfilled, containing the timestamp of fulfillment and user who did the fulfilling.
 User: A user can help support a manager by funding a need.<br>
 UserDAO: The UserDAO provides functions to store and edit users.<br>
-CupboardDAO: The CupboardDAO provides functions to store and edit the cupboard.
+CupboardDAO: The CupboardDAO provides functions to store and edit the cupboard.<br>
+CompletedNeedDAO: Provides functions to store and edit the completedneed catalog.

 In this tier, interaction with the raw data is done and manipulated.
 The methods in the classes here are used in the Controllers to accomplish their goals.